What is FIO Protocol?

 - Secure: enables transactions to be exchanged between parties in a secure way.
 All FIO Protocol transactions require a FIO private key, which is stored in the user’s wallet

 - Private: sensitive counter-party information, including public addresses and metadata, can be encrypted on the blockchain

 - Interoperable: once integrated into a wallet, the FIO Protocol works with any blockchain and cryptocurrency without any integration to those chains

 - eCommerce ready: enables request for payment functionality (i.e. for wallet-to-wallet order cart presentation) along with robust, immutable and private metadata for every transaction and simple refund processes

 What are the Primary Features of the FIO Protocol?

 The FIO Protocol currently provides several features, with a robust roadmap of future items that may be added.
 Currently, the FIO Protocol enables the following:

-A FIO Request is a transaction in which a payee is requesting funds from payer using FIO Addresses.
+A FIO Request is a transaction in which a payee is requesting funds from payer using FIO Crypto Handles.
 The payee first encrypts all sensitive metadata (e.g. currency, amount, public address of payee, memo, etc.) using Diffie-Hellman key method , which derives a shared secret from the payee private key and the payer public key and places the transaction on the FIO Chain.
 The payer polls the FIO Chain, decrypts the metadata inside their wallet and uses the information to pre-populate the send transaction, which is broadcasted to the native blockchain without involving the FIO Protocol.

 In addition, the payer places a metadata about the native blockchain transaction (e.g. native blockchain transaction id, refund address, memo, hash of off-chain metadata, etc.) on the FIO Chain.
 Just like the request, the metadata would be encrypted using Diffie-Hellman key method.